 Fortunately for me, I saw the wall I was hurling towards at top speed.
 Thankfully, this gave me time to abandoned my foolish ways before I became yet another tragic statistic.

-While it’s true that I hoped that the tragic events imprinted on my memory would somehow dissolve over time, wrong!
-If that weren’t enough, I am also a helper by nature.
-This disposition is, by default one that sees people like myself at the bottom of their, “to take care of list.”
+While it’s true that I hoped that the tragic events imprinted on my memory would somehow dissolve over time, I was wrong!
+As if that weren’t enough, I am also a helper by nature.
+This disposition is by default one that sees people like myself at the bottom of their own “to take care of” list.

 Want to read more!
 Check out I CAME ALIVE AT THIRTY-FIVE.

-This approach is, in my view ridiculous.
+This approach is, in my view, ridiculous.
 Why?
 Because running on empty all the time leaves you drained, lonely and unfulfilled as a person.
-Not After all, we love helping others, it’s what drives us but without self-care, we can’t reap the benefits of our work.
+After all, we love helping others. it’s what drives us.
+But without self-care, we can’t reap the benefits of our work.
 At least, this has been my experience.

 The Road To Mental Wellness is made possible in part by readers like you… thank you for your support.